LintaoPeng/Co-SPAD/README.md

 ### 3.2 Expected output

 #### 3.2.1 Expected output of large-scale single-photon imaging
-SPIS reconstruction results will be saved in the `./Large-scale-single-photon-imaging/results` folder.
+Co-SPAD reconstruction results will be saved in the `./Large-scale-single-photon-imaging/results` folder.

 ![图片1](./images/1.png)